CoAntrimMan/BibleStudy/Matthew/Matthew 21.md

 This is my beloved son in whom I am well pleased - hear him!
 John the Baptist said that he was the forerunner.

-Malachi 3:1 - Behold I will send my messenger, and he shall prepare the way before meL and the LORD whom ye seek, **shall suddenly come to his temple**!
+Malachi 3:1 - Behold I will send my messenger, and he shall prepare the way before me and the LORD whom ye seek, **shall suddenly come to his temple**!

 Christ's second coming - with power and authority and Judgement..